 Talk to a Professional Therapist

 It is incredible how much a therapist can help you.
-The sigma surrounding mental health is diminishing, but don't let it deter you from seeking help from a therapist.
+The stigma surrounding mental health is diminishing, but don't let it deter you from seeking help from a therapist.

 "It was heart breaking seeing my dad become weaker and weaker.
 I was always worried about getting a call from the hospital.
 It wasn't until I started seeing a therapist regularly that I was able to settle in, and come to terms with my fathers health."